Congratulations! You said “YES.”

-8 Questions to Ask When Choosing a Wedding Venue
+8 Questions to Ask when Choosing a Wedding Venue

 1. What is the venue’s capacity?

 Before starting to tour venues, draft your guest list.
-Decide if your wedding will be kid-friendly and who will get a plus-one.
-Once you’ve estimated your headcount, use it to identify venues that can accommodate your family and friends.
+Determine if your wedding will be kid-friendly, and who will get a plus-one.

-While many details of your wedding, like the menu and entertainment, can be adjusted according to budget, venues often charge a non-negotiable site fee.
-When researching or touring a wedding venue, establish how much this fee is and what it covers.
+While many details of your wedding (like the menu and entertainment) can be adjusted according to budget, venues often charge a non-negotiable site fee.

 3. Is the venue accessible to me, my partner, and my guests?